Arlchoose-code/Arlchoose-code/README.md

 Is it the interface?
 The language?
 The relevance to their daily lives?
 Or is it something about how we define "digital readiness" that's fundamentally wrong?*

-These questions don't have easy answers — and that's exactly why I want to study them at graduate level.

 ### 🎭 Goethe-Institut Jakarta — Volunteer, 2024
 Science exhibition: *"UNIVERSUM · MENSCH · INTELLIGENZ"* at Perpustakaan Nasional RI.
-Assisted visitors in exploring interactive installations about AI, the universe, and human intelligence.
+Assisted visitors exploring interactive installations on AI, the universe, and human intelligence.

 ---